Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Conclusion

 In this paper, we present \tool, the first effective fuzzing framework for Move smart contracts.
 We identified three key challenges in generating valid transactions for Move smart contracts, \ie, type safety of objects, type parameters of functions, and type abilities of objects.
-In order to tackle these challenges, we propose a \emph{type graph} guided fuzzing approach, where we use a type graph to model all the type constraints of the target smart contract.
-Upon fuzzing starts, \tool will query the type graph to generate or mutate transactions that satisfy all the type requirements.
-To further tackle the strict checks that are common in smart contracts, we design and implement a conclic executor in \tool.
+To address these challenges, we propose a \emph{\wanxu{dependency graph}}-guided fuzzing approach, in which we use a \wanxu{dependency graph} to model all type constraints of the target smart contract.
+When fuzzing starts, \tool will query the \wanxu{dependency graph} to generate or mutate transactions that satisfy all the type requirements.
+To further tackle the strict checks that are common in smart contracts, we design and implement a concolic executor in \tool.
+Our extensive evaluation on two real-world datasets demonstrates the capability of \tool.